Kharouk/anagram-time/README.md

 I'd love to also test and mock Fetch.
 Currently I am using it in my `componentWillMount` and it's setting state.
 That's a test I'll be working on next.

+I also want to work on optimisation when finding the correct anagrams.
+Currently, there is a delay when the user inputs a word and gets a list back.
+If I could somehow get that time down, that'll be great.

 ## Scripts

 In the project directory, you can run: